leonjza/dotfiles/README.md

 You should probably also set this in your terminal emulator (iTerm2 in my case) or as an `export` in your local `~/.dotfiles.d/zshrc.d/config.zsh` file:

 ![ZSH](screenshots/iterm_profile.png "ZSH Shell")

-## other

-### sublime text install
-For the sublime text installation process, please refer to the [README](https://github.com/leonjza/dotfiles/tree/master/SublimeText).

-### jetbrains
-Jetbrains editors allow the import/export of settings via the IDE's themselves.
-The [jetbrains](https://github.com/leonjza/dotfiles/tree/master/jetbrains) folder contains the *Look & Feel* settings that can be imported.